Naveenkumar3012/SQL_Project_2/README.md

 ## Findings and Conclusion

-Bike Inventory: The shop has a good number of bikes in most categories, but there might be a need to increase the inventory of certain categories based on demand.
+- **Bike Inventory:** The shop has a good number of bikes in most categories, but there might be a need to increase the inventory of certain categories based on demand.
-Customer Loyalty: Some customers have purchased multiple memberships, indicating high customer loyalty.
+- **Customer Loyalty** Some customers have purchased multiple memberships, indicating high customer loyalty.
-Rental Revenue: The shop generates significant revenue from rentals, with certain months and years showing higher revenue than others.
+- **Rental Revenue:** The shop generates significant revenue from rentals, with certain months and years showing higher revenue than others.
-Membership Revenue: Membership sales contribute to the overall revenue, and certain membership types might be more popular than others.
+- **Membership Revenue:** Membership sales contribute to the overall revenue, and certain membership types might be more popular than others.
-Customer Segmentation: The customer segmentation analysis can help the shop tailor marketing strategies to different customer segments.
+- **Customer Segmentation:** The customer segmentation analysis can help the shop tailor marketing strategies to different customer segments.

 By analyzing these data points, the bike rental shop can make informed decisions to improve its operations, increase revenue, and enhance customer satisfaction.